younghch/operating-system-three-easy-pieces-homework/homework-simulation/cpu-sched/README.md

     Total response time of running N jobs can be written as

     ![eq1](./response_time.png)

     ![condition](./condition.png)

     Which means shorter jobs has larger effect on total response time.

-7. What happens to response time with RR as quantum lengths in- crease?
+7. What happens to response time with RR as quantum lengths increase?
 Can you write an equation that gives the worst-case response time, given N jobs?

     Larger the quantum lengths, larger the response time.
 Assume response time is infinite response time is